CodeReclaimers/btce-api/README.md

     following members: pair (such as "btc_usd"), type ("buy" or "sell"), amount, rate, order_id, is_your_order, timestamp (a datetime object).

-    orderList - Retrieves a list of orders via the server OrderList method, and returns a list of OrderItem objects, which have the following members: pair (such as "btc_usd"), type ("buy" or "sell"), amount, rate, timestamp_created (a datetime object) and status.
+    activeOrders - Retrieves a list of orders via the server ActiveOrders method, and returns a list of OrderItem objects, which have the following
+    members:  pair (such as "btc_usd"), type ("buy" or "sell"), amount, rate, timestamp_created (a datetime object) and status.

     trade - Place a trade order via the server Trade method, and return a